curl/curl/docs/URL-SYNTAX.md

     imap://user:password@mail.example.com/INBOX?TEXT%20%22foo%20bar%22

-.. but if you wanted matching UID numbers you'd have to use a custom request:
+.. but if you wanted matching UID numbers you would have to use a custom request:

     imap://user:password@mail.example.com/INBOX -X "UID SEARCH TEXT \"foo bar\""